1967 Atlantic hurricane season: Hurricane Doria

 A decaying cold front led to Subtropical Storm Nine developing on September 6 off the Southeastern United States.
 Containing winds of 45 mph, it weakened to a subtropical depression on the following day, and drifted to the west-southwest before turning sharply to the northeast on September 9.
 That day it intensified into Tropical Storm Doria, becoming a hurricane with winds of 80 mph on September 10 while 200 mi east of the Florida–Georgia border.
 It briefly weakened to a tropical storm on September 11, but by the next day had already re-strengthened into a hurricane.
 Doria attained peak winds of 100 mph on September 14, after which a ridge over New England turned the storm westward.
 On September 16, the hurricane weakened to tropical storm status to the south of New Jersey.
 At 00:00 UTC on September 17, Doria made landfall near Virginia Beach, Virginia, with winds of 60 mph, and it later turned southward, re-emerging into the Atlantic Ocean east of Cape Lookout as a tropical depression.
-Having degenerated into a remnant low-pressure area on September 19, it crossed over its former path before turning eastward, dissipating on September 21 southwest of Bermuda.
+It then crossed over its former path before turning eastward, dissipating on September 21 southwest of Bermuda.
 Doria left $150,000 in minor coastal damage and killed three people when capsizing a boat offshore Ocean City, New Jersey.

-Tropical Storm Eight
+Late September tropical storm

 A convectively active tropical wave moved off the western coast of Africa on September 22.
 It tracked westward, remaining disorganized until September 25, when it developed into a tropical depression around 00:00 UTC.
 The small system harbored organized convection over its center, which was the basis for upgrading it to a tropical storm on September 27.
 The next day, it reached peak winds of 45 mph.
 By September 30, the storm began to become less organized while it slowed in forward motion, a trend that caused the cyclone to dissipate after 12:00 UTC on October 1.